 - Willingness to work weekends and weekend hours to meet job requirements.

 - Strong computer skills required.
-Must have the ability to use the Internet, Microsoft Office (Outlook, Excel, Word, Calendar).
+Must be able to use the Internet, and Microsoft Office (Outlook, Excel, Word, Calendar).

 - Demonstrated proficiency using a customer relationship management (CRM) system.